kaefers/travis/Readme.md

 let the cluster do the heavy lifting afterwards.
 Currently, TRAVIS uses [curl](https://curl.haxx.se/) to download files from NCBI.
 If the access is not restricted on your cluster, you should be able to run everyting on it.
+I recently added [wget]-support as well as I ran into trouble with the institute's firewall.
+It's also the new default.
 If you have a large dataset, you can run TRAVIS Scavenger on the same TCC while TRAVIS Core is still running in order to get the results that have already been generated.
 Because TRAVIS runs all intended searches completely for each sample and logs the results,